abdushakoor12/Too-doo/README.md

 # Too-doo

-A simple todo app that works with both keyboard and mouse.
+A simple todo app that works with keyboard.
 Built with vanilla JavaScript.

 [Try it here](https://abdushakoor12.github.io/Too-doo/)